Without film photography, there would be no digital. Here, we use rolls of film to capture light instead of a digital sensor.

 Likewise, Adobe Photoshop was born from struggles that Thomas Knoll found when dodging and burning in the darkroom.

 Film photography still offers a lot of choices.
-Many different types of film give you different looks in the real world, opposite to splashing them over your Instagrams.
+Many different types of film give you different looks in the real world.

 Sure, you can have filters that give you an impression of sepia toning, but nothing beats doing it in the physical world.